This article will talk about the most popular PaaS platforms available to host your modern application.

 Below are the different pricing plans by Platform.sh and their highlighting features:

-- Provides a marketplace which has multiple languages and databases
+- Provides a marketplace that has multiple languages and databases

 - Takes care of security and updates; no manual patch required.